Commercial Guidelines on Imports & Exports

 - Bill of Entry (Form 21)

-- Suppliers' invoices
+- Suppliers' invoices;

-- Bill of Lading (where applicable)
+- Bill of Lading (for goods imported by sea)

 - Value Declaration Forms

 - Port Charges Invoices (for goods imported by sea)

 - Agent / Importer’s Worksheet